 By the end of the novel, my students and I were all a little worn out from the dreariness of racial injustice.
 To combat this, I recommend focusing on some of the other themes of the novel, like identity and maybe planning a parallel project where students can choose their own injustice to research.

 I hope that this post helped you determine if Dear Martin is the right fit for your classroom.
 If you think it may be, but are now overwhelmed with planning, check out my Dear Martin resources.
-You’ll find reading questions, quizzes, an introductory activity, and my personal favorite–a comprehensive reading journal (pictured above).
+You’ll find reading questions, quizzes, an introductory activity, an introductory slideshow, a discussion activity, and my personal favorite–a comprehensive reading journal (pictured below).